Ramy-Badr-Ahmed/Random-Simplex/README.md

 - Parameter Space Exploration:

     > Investigate the behavior of dynamical systems under different parameter regimes by sampling parameters from a simplex.
-This helps in identifying bifurcation points where system behavior changes qualitatively.
+Identify bifurcation points where system behavior changes qualitatively.

 - Nonlinear Dynamics: